PiBrewing/craftbeerpi4-documentation/master/development/example_actor.md

 ## GPIO Actor example

 As already described for the sensor plugin, you need to import the required packages at the beginning of yot plugin.
 For this particular actor, thr `RPi.GPIO`package is required, which is only available on a Raspberry Pi.
 To avoid issues, if the system is installed on a different platform, functions of the unittest package are loaded that will emulate the `RPi.GPIO` as test.
-This will prevent errors, althoug an error message will be shown when the plugin is started.
+This will prevent errors, although an error message will be shown when the plugin is started.

 ```python
 import asyncio